alliedtelesis/py-networking/srcdoc/device.rst

     a device object if creator succeed

 **Example**
-    This example instantiate a device object with ssh service enabled at address 192.168.1.10.
+    This example instantiates a device object with ssh service enabled at address 192.168.1.10.
 The os is auto detected and username/password are the default manager/friend.
 The log level verbosity is increased to INFO and log is shown on the standard output.
 The object does not connect to the physical device until open method is executed.::